Gal919/weather-app/README.md

 - Today's weather app feching data from external API.
 - Using react, react-redux and redux-thunk.
-- For styling using Styled-Components.
+- For styling using styled-components.
-- Support Light/Dark Mode and Mobile Size
+- Support light/dark mode and mobile size

 ###### Web Display